challamani/camunda-java-integration/README.md

 # Camunda Java Integration - external service task implementation.

-In this repository you can find some sample external worker implementation using **camunda-external-task-client**, this spring-boot application act as a client by subscribing to set of topics (Camunda's external service tasks), this client continuously poll to camunda with backoff strategy to progress active instances.
+In this repository you can find some sample external worker implementation using **camunda-external-task-client**, this spring-boot application act as a client by subscribing to set of topics (Camunda's external service tasks), this client continuously poll to camunda with backoff strategy to process active instances.

 Camunda Rest API - FetchAndLock backoff strategy based integration.